Linearized transverse diffeomorphism invariant spin-2 theories via gauge invariants: Introduction

 An exception arises when the model parameters are fine-tuned to accommodate a linearized Weyl symmetry ($\delta h_{\mu\nu} = \sigma \eta_{\mu\nu}$), extending TDiff to WTDiff (Weyl plus TDiff).
 In this case, the spectrum reduces to only massless spin-2 particles.
 The WTDiff model coincides with linearized unimodular gravity \cite{hu}.
 It can also be nonlinearly completed to a WTDiff gravity \cite{oda2017}.
 More generally, TDiff models can also be nonlinearly completed in terms of a metric field, using the fact that the metric determinant transforms as a scalar under volume-preserving diffeomorphisms \cite{blas}.

 The TDiff models have some general interesting aspects.
-Notably, they have an integration constant with the same mass dimension as the cosmological constant which may have interesting phenomenological consequences in scale invariant theories of gravity \cite{bsz}.
+Notably, they have an integration constant with the same mass dimension as the cosmological constant which may have interesting phenomenological consequences in scale invariant theories of gravity\footnote{In particular, in TDiff theories there naturally appears an integration constant with the same mass dimension of the cosmological constant which may have relevant application to the dark energy problem, see \cite{bsz}.} \cite{bsz}.
 In WTDiff gravity, the constant plays the role of a cosmological constant that does not receive quantum corrections, see discussion in \cite{oda2017}.
 It is also worth commenting that TDiff models (with or without Weyl symmetry) cannot become massive in their spin-2 sector \cite{blas}.
 Given the stringent experimental bounds on the graviton mass ($m_g \lesssim 10^{-23}~\mathrm{eV}$), the TDiff symmetry seems to be more natural than the usual Diff one (Einstein-Hilbert) which can become massive at linearized level \cite{fp} and beyond \cite{massive,bimetric}, see also \cite{hogas}.

 Another active direction in modifying gravity involves metric affine geometries \cite{hehl}, see also the review works \cite{lhf(q)}.
 There have been intense work specially on flat geometries like Teleparallel gravities with generalized quadratic torsion terms known as New General Relativity (NGR), see \cite{shira}, quadratic theories on non-metricity with vanishing torsion, \cite{nyo} and \cite{jhk}, and generalized quadratic forms of both non-metricity and torsion \cite{gtg}.
 In the case of flat geometries with nonvanishing torsion, when expanding about the Minkowski space, either using the vierbein formalism $e_{\mu}^{\,\,\, a} $ or as an element $\Lambda_{\mu}^{\,\,\, \alpha} $ of the group $GL(4,\mathbb{R})$ we have a rank-2 field with symmetric and nonsymmetric parts instead of the usual description of massless spin-2 particles in terms of a symmetric rank-2 field.